-On October 14, 2014, the Company closed a non-brokered private placement (the "Placement") that was first announced on September 29, 2014.
-Pursuant to the closing, the Company issued 9,124,243 units (the "Units") at \$0.33 per unit for gross proceeds of \$3,011,000.
+On October 14, 2014, the Company closed a non-brokered private placement that was first announced on September 29, 2014.
+Pursuant to the closing, the Company issued 9,124,243 units at \$0.33 per unit for gross proceeds of \$3,011,000.
 Each unit consists of one common share of Mawson and one-half of one common share purchase warrant.
-Each whole warrant is exercisable to acquire one additional common share of Mawson at \$0.50 for a period of two years from the date of closing of the Placement.
-The Sentient Fund subscribed for 3,030,303 Units for gross proceeds of \$1,000,000.
-Following closing of the Placement, the Sentient Group holds approximately 33.37% of the issued and outstanding common shares of Mawson on an undiluted basis.
+Each whole warrant is exercisable to acquire one additional common share of Mawson at \$0.50 for a period of two years from the date of closing of the private placement.
+The Sentient Fund subscribed for 3,030,303 units for gross proceeds of \$1,000,000.
+Following closing of the private placement, the Sentient Group holds approximately 33.37% of the issued and outstanding common shares of Mawson on an undiluted basis.